 To add a host for monitoring, install the agent and start up your application.
 The host running the application will be identified to New Relic and will automatically appear on the site after a few minutes.

-Occasionally, rogue application server processes will linger on and continue reporting data.
-You will know this is the case if your app's "traffic light" status is green, even though you shut the agent down and verified that no data is reporting.
+Occasionally, rogue application server processes will continue reporting data.
+In this situation your app's "traffic light" status will appear green, even though you shut the agent down and verified that no data is reporting.
 Check your web server for stray processes, or get support at support.newrelic.com.

 Additional documentation resources include: